braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes.md

 Date attributes are useful for storing the last time a specific action was taken, so you can offer content specific re-engagement messaging to your users.

 {% alert warning %}
-As of March 2, 2020, specific filters have been updated to be more intuitive.
+Beginning March 10, 2020, specific filters have been updated to be more intuitive.
 Please see the explanation below of the new filter behavior. __If you use these filters in your segmentation, we recommend readjusting your segments to take these changes into account.__
 {% endalert %}

 Date filters using relative dates (e.g., more than 1 day ago, less than 2 days ago) measure 1 day as 24 hours.
 Any campaign that you run using these filters will include all users in 24-hour increments.
 For example, last used app more than 1 day ago will capture all users who "last used the app more than 24 hours" from the exact time the campaign runs.
 The same will be true for campaigns set with longer date ranges – so five days from activation will mean the prior 120 hours.